≡ Menu

 Thrivent Universal Life:

-Like most other universal life policies, Thrivent’s version offers flexible premiums and coverage levels.
+Thrivent’s version offers flexible premiums and coverage levels like most universal life policies.

-Premiums are split between the cost of insurance and cash value, so that the policyholder can adjust the policy value by making higher or lower payments.
+Premiums are split between the insurance cost and cash value so the policyholder can adjust the value by making higher or lower payments.

 Cash value accrues tax-deferred interest, with a guaranteed minimum rate of at least 3.00%.
-As long as the minimum premium amounts are paid, coverage stays in place for the insured’s entire life.
+Coverage stays in place for the insured’s entire life as long as the minimum premium amounts are paid.

-Newly issued policies insuring new insureds under 18 are available with an optional guaranteed increase feature, which lets the policyholder purchase additional coverage without any additional underwriting.
+Newly issued policies insuring new insureds under 18 are available with an optional guaranteed increase feature, which lets the policyholder purchase additional coverage without further underwriting.

 Thrivent Variable Universal Life:

-VUL policies link cash value growth to the performance of investments selected by the policyholder from among options made available by Thrivent.
+VUL policies link cash value growth to the performance of investments the policyholder selects from options made available by Thrivent.

 This growth structure allows for substantially increased upside potential, but there’s a risk of loss if investments perform poorly.